2.Visual flight rules

 - when ground visibility is less than 5 km.

-18.104.22.168Special VFR flights may be authorised to operate within a control zone, subject to an ATC clearance.
-Except when permitted by the competent authority for helicopters in special cases such as medical flights, search and rescue operations and fire-fighting, the following additional conditions shall be applied:
+220.127.116.11Special VFR flights may be authorised to operate within a control zone, subject to an ATC clearance.
+Except when permitted by the competent authority for helicopters in special cases such as, but not exclusively medical flights, police flights, search and rescue operations and flights related to fire-fighting, the following additional conditions shall be applied:

 - by the pilot:

 - clear of cloud and with the surface in sight;

 - the flight visibility is not less than 1 500 m or for helicopters not less than 800 m;

 - at speed of 140 kts IAS or less to give adequate opportunity to observe other traffic and any obstacles in time to avoid collision; and